-The guaranteed water resistant of 100 meters seems to be adequate for a sporty timekeeper, which is not supposed to be used as a diving companion.
+The guaranteed water-resistance of 100 meters is adequate for a sporty timekeeper, which is not supposed to be a diving companion.

-Starting at CHF 5200, the timekeeper seems to be worth every penny that Oris wants for it.
+Starting at CHF 5200, the timekeeper is worth every penny that Oris wants for it.

 For this new device, Oris has created a new hand-wound caliber.
 Designed and built in-house, it looks like it is based on the caliber 110 mechanism that we have already seen last year.
-Despite such an obvious thing as the simple calendar that was added to Cal.
-111, I can see that the new version of the base mechanism is a bit more refined.
+Despite such an obvious thing as the simple calendar, I can see that the new version is also a bit more refined.
 At least, it offers a more precise way to adjust the balance wheel thanks to a greater number of teeth on its regulator lever.

-The rest seems to be the same with the plates and bridges featuring the same nice machine-brushing we have seen on the case with the texture nicely accented by polished screw heads and visible synthetic rubies.
+The rest is the same with the plates and bridges featuring the same nice machine-brushing we have seen on the case with the texture nicely accented by polished screw heads and visible synthetic rubies.

 I especially like the way they solved the problem of overlapped numerals and sub-dials.
-As you can see on the photos, they simply put the “2” and “4” above the recessed power reserve indicator not only preserving the timekeeper’s readability, but also enhancing the feeling of depth that it produces.
+As you can see on the photos, they simply put the “2” and “4” above the recessed power reserve indicator not only preserving the readability but also enhancing the feeling of depth that it produces.